Pathoschild/smapi-mod-dump/compiled/okay (Harmony)/@@Stardew Hack/README.md

 ## Known bugs
 Please report bugs on [GitHub](https://github.com/bcmpinc/StardewHack/issues).
+* StardewHack has been built on Linux and therefore needs rewriting to work on Windows.
+SMAPI does this automatically, however if during startup Stardew Valley hangs on `Loading StardewHack.dll (rewritten in memory)...`, this is probably due to your virusscanner preventing SMAPI from doing so.

 ## Changes
 #### 1.1:
 * User friendly error messages in the log file.
 * In game error message for when patches fail to apply cleanly.

+#### 2.0:
+* Updated for Stardew Valley 1.4
+* Improved IL searching capabilities.
+* Fix error message upon start for android.
+* Also warn when patch fails due to method not being found or being ambiguous.